 Water pressure to the home is like blood pressure to the human body.
 It needs to be within a certain range for everything to function properly and avoid sometimes serious consequences.
 The water pressure to the home should be between 40 and 80 pounds per square inch (PSI) according to plumbing code.
 All of the plumbing fixtures, supply lines, and water-using appliances are built to perform within this range.
 When the water pressure is higher than this, it usually doesn’t cause immediate issues, but it takes a toll over time by wearing out the plumbing faster and increasing the likelihood of leaks/floods.

-This valve takes the high water pressure supplied by the city and reduces it down to a level that is acceptable for the home.
+This valve takes the high pressure supplied by the city and reduces it down to a level that is acceptable for homes.
 It is installed on the main water line where it comes into the home.
 This could be in the front flower bed (most homes built before 2010).
 It could also be behind an access panel in a wall inside the house or garage.

 When they are first installed, these valves do exactly what they are supposed to, and your home’s plumbing is protected.
 The problem is, these valves will eventually go bad.
-When they do, there are several common symptoms that you might experience.
+When they do, there are several common water flow and water pressure symptoms that you might experience.

 Pressure reducing valves can also start to cause weird noises whenever different faucets are turned on.
 This sometimes sounds like a humming, squealing, or knocking sound that happens regularly when you turn on different faucets throughout the house.